-- SECTION 16. a.
+SECTION 17. a.
 Failure to verify entries by the stipulated deadline may result in disqualification from a tournament.
-Contestants thereafter failing to make verified weight shall not be allowed to participate in another weight classification. - b.
+Contestants thereafter failing to make verified weight shall not be allowed to participate in another weight classification.

+- b.
 Contestants shall be allowed a maximum of five minutes to appear ready to compete at the specified mat.
 Failure to appear shall result in forfeit.
-(For exception, see 2-19.)
+(For exception, see 4-23.) - c.

-- c.
 Defeat due to injury in a tournament does not eliminate a contestant from further competition, except when a medical forfeit has been granted.
-A contestant who sustains injury or becomes ill during the course of tournament competition may request a medical forfeit in subsequent rounds of the tournament without appearing on the mat, providing that medical personnel or an authorized institutional representative has informed the tournament committee of the wrestler's inability to continue (see 2-19).
-A contestant who forfeits for medical reasons shall retain advancement points and placement points previously earned but cannot advance further in the tournament. - d.
+A contestant who sustains injury or becomes ill during the course of tournament competition may request a medical forfeit in subsequent rounds of the tournament without appearing on the mat, providing that medical personnel or an authorized institutional representative has informed the official scorer of the wrestler's inability to continue.
+(See 4-23.)
+A contestant who forfeits for medical reasons shall retain advancement points and placement points previously earned but cannot advance further in the tournament.

+- d.
 A forfeit shall eliminate a contestant from further competition in that tournament. - e.
 A disqualification may eliminate a contestant from further competition in tournaments.
 In cases in which the disqualified wrestler is eliminated from further competition, all vacancies created in the tournament pairing shall be scored as forfeits.
 (See Note B under Penalty Table and 5-4-a.) - f.
-Any contestant who fails to make weight for each day of a tournament shall forfeit all points previously earned, be ineligible for further competition and shall not place in the tournament, except as covered in 2-19. - g.
+Any contestant who fails to make weight for each day of a tournament shall forfeit all points previously earned, be ineligible for further competition and shall not place in the tournament, except as covered in Rule 4-23. - g.
 It is recommended that no contestant wrestle two matches in any tournament with less than 45 minutes of rest between matches. - h.
 It is recommended that medals and team trophies be presented formally in a ceremony made as impressive as possible.
-When student-athletes are receiving individual awards, they shall wear their school's official warm-up.
-No extra equipment (hats, signs, etc.) may be worn or carried at the awards ceremony. - It is recommended that the coach of the winning wrestler sign the bout sheet.
+When student-athletes are receiving individual and/or team awards, they shall wear their school's official warm-up.
+No extra equipment including all types of headwear, signs, etc. may be worn or carried at the awards ceremony.
+All additional institutional personnel to be included in the team photo must be appropriately dressed. - It is recommended that the coach of the winning wrestler sign the bout sheet.